-For those that are unaware that activated charcoal dates back to 3750BC.
-Egyptians in the Bronze Age discovered this element was useful for preservation.
+Did you know that activated charcoal dates back to 3750BC?
+Egyptians in the Bronze Age discovered that this element is useful for preservation.
 In 1811 a French chemist ingested charcoal and arsenic.
-This became the first reported case of charcoal used as an antitoxin.
+This event is the first reported case of charcoal used as an antitoxin.
 This treatment is still used today in hospitals around the world.
-It is often used to treat poisoning from various substances.
+Often AC is used to treat poisoning from various substances.

 Activated Charcoal-How Is It Used?

-Charcoal that is in your barbecue pits, and activated charcoal are not the same.
+Charcoal that is in your barbecue pits and activated charcoal is not the same.
 Activated charcoal forms by burning bamboo, wood, or coconut shells.
 The burning occurs without the presence of oxygen.
 This process creates a burnt carbon char.
-The carbon char is then treated with oxygen to create tiny holes for air or liquid to pass through easily.
-Once air or liquid passes through the holes, toxins from within bind with the charcoal.
-This leaves behind a purer product.
+The carbon char is treated with oxygen to create tiny holes for air or liquid to pass through easily.
+Once air or liquid passes through the holes, toxins from within bind with the charcoal, this process leaves behind a purer product.

 When activated charcoal acts as a medical treatment, the same process takes place.
-It’s often used in a drink given to a patient after an overdose of medication or toxic substance.
-The toxic substance then binds with the charcoal in the stomach.
+AC is often in drinks given to a patient after an overdose of medication or toxic substance.
+The poisonous substance binds with the charcoal in the stomach.
 Next, it inhibits the toxins from moving into the bloodstream.
-The toxins then get eliminated through the gastrointestinal system.
+As a result, toxins pass through the gastrointestinal system.

 The cosmetic industry has begun using this natural technology as well.
-They use it to help bind to impurities within the body.
-AC toothpaste, facial masks, supplements, and creams have hit the market with a rage over the last year.
-The product descriptions list the charcoal binding properties as the main use.
+The industry uses it to help bind to impurities within the body.
+AC toothpaste, facial masks, supplements, and creams have hit the market over the last year.
+The product descriptions list the charcoal binding properties as its primary use.